Shadow Across The Moon album notes:

 AKAI for its unique 12-track recorder/mixer which allowed us to at least make some really good demos in the long droughts between studio recording sessions and Alesis whose ADATs served a similar function until Pro Tools revolutionized the business.

-Album notes by Jessie Jacobson
+Online album notes by Jessie Jacobson

 Double CDs featuring lots of bonus tracks by a virtually unknown band aren’t necessarily in demand.
 I know that and yet we persist by releasing forty unreleased Second Language tracks recorded between 1985 and 1994 over these two discs.

 Though we had a record deal briefly and came close on so many other occasions, we had very little material released during the band’s time together from 1981-1989 and 1991-1996.
 A vinyl EP, Souvenirs in 1984 and a full-length CD, WrongSpeak in 1996 were our only releases during that time.
 Those two releases essentially bookend the band’s history.
 Both will be re-released, with bonus tracks, in 2021, the 40th anniversary of Second Language’s formation.
 In 2019, we released the CD Youth Is Not For Pleasure, recorded in 1985.

 Yet much of our strongest material has remained unreleased and virtually unheard.
 So between this album, a further set covering 1987-1989, Silent Crossing, and Spread It All Around, begun 1995-1997 and currently being completed in 2021, we are looking to finally right that wrong.

 I could say it’s for the sake of posterity or legacy and it is, of course, but I also believe the things we wrote about in the 1980s and 1990s are still as important as ever today.
 And I feel the music, while of its time to some extent, also holds up really well and might finally find its audience.